 target="_blank" (highlighted with yellow) to the code, because you don’t have that option in WordPress by default.

-What that does is to open your social page in another browser tab when the user clicks on it, otherwise it will load in the very same tab, and the user will have to click “Back” to see your website again, if they’ll click “Back”, and not just forget about your website.
+What that does is to open your link in another browser tab when the user clicks on it, otherwise it will load in the very same tab, and the user will have to click “Back” to see your website again, if they’ll click “Back”, and not just forget about your website.

 Now you can copy the code and add it in a Text widget, like you saw above.